Azure/azure-powershell/documentation/development-docs/help-generation.md

 Before you run the `platyPS` cmdlets to update your markdown help files, you will need to first import the module containing the changes that you have made to your cmdlets into your current PowerShell session.
 Once you have built your project (either through Visual Studio or with `msbuild`), you can locate the module manifest that you will need to import in the `src/Package/Debug` folder of your local repository.

-For example, if you have made changes to the `Profile` module, you will find the corresponding module manifest in `src/Package/Debug/ResourceManager/AzureResourceManager/Az.Profile/Az.Profile.psd1`.
+For example, if you have made changes to the `Accounts` module, you will find the corresponding module manifest in `src/Package/Debug/ResourceManager/AzureResourceManager/Az.Accounts/Az.Accounts.psd1`.

 Once you have located the module manifest, you can import it in your current PowerShell session by running the following command: